ssbbgm/ssbbgm/README.md

 ✌🏾 My name is Sherreka Burton.
 Nice to digitally meet you!

-💖 I am a passionate knowledge seeker and knowledge sharer, especially on behalf of the underserved. ✊🏾
+💖 I am a results-driven, full-stack web developer with an MBA from the University of Baltimore.
+I am a passionate knowledge seeker and knowledge sharer, especially on behalf of the underserved. ✊🏾

 👩🏾‍🏫 I am a firm believer in “If I don’t know it now, trust and believe, I will know it soon!”
 My main goal in life is to take complex information and demystify it for the interested, yet uninformed. :brain:

-👩🏾‍🎓 I am currently learning web development from Georgia Institute of Technology’s Full-Stack Web Development bootcamp.
+👩🏾‍🎓 .
+I am a pending graduate of Georgia Institute of Technology’s Full-Stack Web Development bootcamp.
+My coding skill set includes HTML5, CSS3, JavaScript, jQuery, Bootstrap, AngularJS, Firebase, Ionic Mobile Framework, NodeJS, MySQL, MongoDB, Express, and HandlebarsJS.
 I will take this information and combine it with my previous experience in sales, customer service, and financial education in order to make the world a better place. :earth_africa:

  :eyes: May I help your organization accomplish this?
 If so, let’s make it happen! 💪🏾